Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

   UNL from whichever source produced the view.
 - Use the same snapshot throughout the round.

+When `featureNegativeUNLActiveViewCap` is enabled, NegativeUNL vote production also uses the parent-ledger `UNLReport.sfActiveValidators` count as the 25-percent disable-cap denominator.
+This aligns the producer-side nUNL vote policy with the active-view universe that RNG and Export proofs use.
+Without that amendment, legacy NegativeUNL voting can still cap against the locally configured trusted UNL size; the consumer-side active-view builder remains defensive and caps any raw ledger NegativeUNL overage against `originalViewSize`.

 `quorumThreshold()` is 80% of that active validator view.
 Recent proposers, expected proposers, and currently visible peer positions are liveness hints and diagnostic context only; they do not shrink the quorum denominator and do not